WoltLab/docs.woltlab.com/pages/tutorial/tutorial-series/tutorial_tutorial-series_part-1-base-structure.md

 {% endhighlight %}

 The important thing here is that `Person` extends `DatabaseObject`.
-Additionally, we implement the `IRouteController` interface that allows use to use `Person` objects to create links and implement PHP's magic [__toString()](https://secure.php.net/manual/en/language.oop5.magic.php#object.tostring) method for convenience.
+Additionally, we implement the `IRouteController` interface that allows us to use `Person` objects to create links and implement PHP's magic [__toString()](https://secure.php.net/manual/en/language.oop5.magic.php#object.tostring) method for convenience.

 For every database object, you need to implement three additional classes: an action class, an editor class and a list class.